 top of page

-HELP FOR LEG LENGTH DISCREPANCY AT STATE 11, SPALDING, LINCOLNSHIRE
+HELP FOR LEG LENGTH DISCREPANCY IN LINCOLNSHIRE

 Many people are told that they have one leg longer than the other, and that this is the cause of their back, leg or foot pain.

 There has been a resurgence in therapists telling clients that one of their legs is longer than the other, and that this is the cause of their pain, especially hip, knee or back pain.
-Many people become very worried by this idea that they are somehow disabled or deformed because their legs are not equal length.
-Sometimes people even consider limb lengthening surgery to lengthen the shorter leg.

-It's estimated that anywhere between 40% to 70% of people have Leg Length Discrepancy - the medical term for "one leg longer than the other".
-Other sources estimate that only 10% of people have legs that are the same length.
 Perhaps the most famous person with a leg length discrepancy is Usain Bolt (the fastest sprinter in history); his leg length discrepancy is a result of scoliosis; he has a leg length discrepancy of 13mm (that's 1.3 cm).
 Given Mr Bolt's athletic achievements, it's safe to say that his leg length discrepancy isn't causing him any issues!

 The first type is anatomical leg length discrepancy.
 This type of leg length discrepancy is to do with actual bone length, and is either present at birth (a developmental abnormality) or occurs at some point in life, perhaps due to a traumatic injury, joint replacement or degenerative condition.
 In these cases, a specialist will be the person telling you that you have a leg length discrepancy.
 It is very unlikely that you would have a leg length discrepancy that causes you any issues but not know about it until some kind of therapist tells you in your forties!